HernandezEduin/Trained-ML-Agents-Actors/README.md

 # Trained-ML-Agents-Actors
-Trained ML-Agent Actors on PPO and SAC algorithms in the following scenes and tasks: 3DBall, 3DBallHard, Basic, Crawler, Hallway, PushBlock, Walker, WallJump, and Worm
+Trained ML-Agent Actors on PPO and SAC algorithms in the following scenes and tasks: 3DBall, 3DBallHard, Basic, Crawler, Hallway, PushBlock, Walker, WallJump, and Worm.
+All the actors have been trained using the default configurations and assets provided by the [Unity ML-Agent Toolkit](https://github.com/Unity-Technologies/ml-agents).
+This repo contains both the trained model files (.onnx) and the logs of the training for comparing both algorithms.

 ## Installations
-- Follow installation instructions from: https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Installation.md
+- Follow installation instructions from: [ML-Agent Toolkit - Installation](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Installation.md)
 	- For "Install the com.unity.ml-agents Unity package" and "Install the com.unity.ml-agents.extensions Unity package (Optional)" follow instructions on "Setting Up Unity Environment with ML-Agent" in this readMe

 ## Setting Up Unity Environment with ML-Agent
-1. Download ML-Agent from: https://github.com/Unity-Technologies/ml-agents#releases--documentation and extract it to any desired location.
+1. Download ML-Agent from: [ML-Agent Toolkit - Source](https://github.com/Unity-Technologies/ml-agents#releases--documentation) and extract it to any desired location.
 2. Create a New Project with 3D Core Template as base in Unity Hub.
 3. Open the project.
 4. Add `com.unity.ml-agents` package to Unity your Project.